-In general, the Senate and Non-Senate Faculty Framework ("Framework") applies to both DOE-Covered Conduct and other Prohibited Conduct.
-Special provisions that apply specifically to DOE-Covered Conduct are described below.
+In general, the Staff and Non-Faculty Academic Personnel Framework ("Framework") applies to both DOE-Covered Conduct and other Prohibited Conduct.
+Special provisions that apply to specifically to DOE-Covered Conduct are described below.

 I. REPORTING AND RESOURCES (Stage 0)